brklntmhwk/younagi.dev/README.md

     - e.g., "18-refine-readme" for an issue #18 to refine the README doc
 3. In your local dev environment, execute `git switch -c [[the branch name]]`
     - If you haven't had a clone of this project, execute `git clone https://github.com/brklntmhwk/younagi.dev.git` first
+        - In a real project run by a team, fork this project first via [the Github repo](https://github.com/brklntmhwk/younagi.dev) and then clone it
     - Hereafter, you're supposed to be at the project root
 4. Execute `git pull origin [[the branch name]]` to keep your local up to date
 5. Start coding!